-1.5 Personnel Information
+15 Personnel Information

 The flightcrew was qualified for the flight and had received the required training.
 All flightcrew members denied they were fatigued before the accident.
 Following the accident, the captain submitted to and passed a FAA first-class medical examination.
-(See appendix B.)
+(See appendix B)

-1.6 Aircraft Information
+16 Aircraft Information

 The airplane, a McDonnell Douglas DC-10-30CF, N113WA, was operated by World Airways, Inc. The airplane had been maintained in accordance with applicable regulations.
-At the time of the accident, the No. 1 system of the dual autothrottle system and the auxiliary power unit were inoperative, N113WA had had about 6,327 hours in service since new.
+At the time of the accident, the No. 1 system of the dual autothrottle system and the auxiliary power unit were inoperative; N113WA had had about 6,327 hours in service since new.

-The flightcrew estimated that the airplane's gross weight was about 365,000 pounds at the time, of landing and used this weight to determine appropriate approach and landing speeds.
-The airplane was powered by three General Electric CF6-50C2 high-bypass-ratio turbofan engines.
-Except for a deferred item involving the No. 1 AT/SC system, a review of the inspection records for the engines and the airplane's logbook for the 90 days preceding the accident did not reveal any significant deferred maintenance items.
-(See appendix C.) The AT/SC systems had been written up on three separate flights as follows:
+The flihtcrew estimated that the airplane's gross weight was about 365,000 pounds at the time of landing and used this weight to determine appropriate approach and landing speeds.
+The airplane was powered by three General Electric \times CF6-50C2 high-bypass-ratio turbofan engines.
+A review of the inspection records for the engines and the airplane's logbook for the 90 days preceding the accident did not reveal any significant deferred maintenance items.
+(See appendix C.)